-Let’s start going through the modules of the 8 bit computer.
+Let’s start going through the modules of the computer.

 The Clock

 The three NE555 timer chips each do different things.
 U100 at the top works in astable mode, which means its output is constantly oscillating between low and high.
 This is used for the main automatically running clock of the system.
-The frequency of that clock signal can be controlled by the user using the variable resistor RV100, that way you can freely choose how fast you want the computer to run.
+The frequency of that clock signal can be controlled by the user using the variable resistor RV100, allowing them to freely choose how fast they want the computer to run.

 U101 runs in monostable mode, which means its output is off until it receives a trigger signal from the button S100, at which point the output turns on for a set period of time, then off again.
 This is used to allow the user to manually input individual clock pulses for debugging and demonstration purposes, while also filtering out switch bounce effects.